Learn Confetti

 send_mail $greeting

-Subdirectives are enclosed in curly braces.
-The opening curly brace must be written after the directive that is intended to be the parent directive, either on the same line or a subsequent line.
+The opening curly brace must appear after the parent directive, either on the same line or a subsequent line.
 The following example writes them on the same line for compactness.

 user "John Smith Jr" {